dimitrisPs/ris2017_toolkit/README.md

 ## Getting the dataset

-The dataset is made publicly available after the completion of the EndoVis challenge.
+The dataset had been made publicly available after the completion of the EndoVis challenge.
 To get access you need to go to the [RIS2017 EndoVis challenge download webpage](https://endovissub2017-roboticinstrumentsegmentation.grand-challenge.org/Downloads/), create a user account in the grand-challenge platform, join the challenge and follow the provided instructions on how to download the dataset.